United States Customs and Border Protection: Criticism

-A 2018 report by the ACLU and University of Chicago Law School's International Human Rights Clinic alleged that there was pervasive physical, verbal, sexual and psychological abuse of immigrant minors by DHS and CBP officials over the period 2009–2014.
+A 2018 report by the ACLU and University of Chicago Law School's International Human Rights Clinic alleged that there was pervasive physical, verbal, sexual, and psychological abuse of immigrant children by DHS and CBP officials.
+The report was based on over 30,000 pages of documents obtained through the Freedom of Information Act, which condition hundreds of allegations said to have occurred between 2009 and 2014.
+The report described "conditions that are too often neglectful at best and sadistic at worst."
 Customs and Border Protection denied the allegations.
-The ACLU published a guide, "Know Your Rights: In the 100-mile Border Zone."
+The same year, the ACLU published the guide, "Know Your Rights: In the 100-mile Border Zone."